 Plugins

-Plugins extend the support of checkpoint/restore to various container runtimes, GPUs, etc. Plugins can either be installed from the online registry or built locally.
+Plugins extend the support of Cedana's checkpoint/restore to various container runtimes, GPUs, etc. Plugins can either be installed from the online registry or built locally.

 Online registry